Need to talk? Call 1800 882 436.

 When will my waters break?

 Every pregnancy is different, and it’s difficult to predict when your waters will break.
-For most women, waters will break during the first stage of labour.
-For about 1 in every 12 pregnancies, the waters will break before labour has begun.
+In most pregnancies, waters will break during the first stage of labour.
+Sometimes, waters will break before labour starts.

 What if I’m out in public when my waters break?